Mallard BASIC

+Background

 In the 1980s, it was standard industry practice to bundle a BASIC interpreter with microcomputers, and the PCW followed this practice.
 While the PCW was primarily a dedicated word processor for business use running LocoScript, it was running on top of the CP/M operating system.

 There were many existing implementations of BASIC for CP/M, such as Digital Research's CBASIC and the third-party ZBasic, but they followed the earlier 1970s model of compilers that were fed source code prepared in a separate text editor.
 BASIC was not built-in in these cases, the user would prepare a program and then invoke BASIC to run it.

 In contrast, home computers of the era had moved to using BASIC as the primary interface for the machine.
 Instead of booting into CP/M or a similar OS, these machines booted directly into a BASIC normally stored on ROM.
 These also included a built-in screen editor.
 Mallard was based on this model, with an integrated editor that was tailored for the PCW's non-standard 90-column screen.